rashika-dabas/rashika-dabas.github.io/Readme.md

 | Data Research Analysis Team Lead                             | Ace Overseas Education Consultants                     | Apr 2021 – Jul 2021 | Lead a 20-member content team boosting productivity by 20% via project coordination & ongoing support.                      |
 | Graphic Designing                                            | CollegeTips.in                                         | May 2021 - Jun 2021 | Create visual designs for promoting website and marketing materials.                                                        |

-PUBLICATION: [Virtual Reality and its Applications](http://www.sumc.lt/index.php/se/article/view/1546) This paper intends to focus on the use of virtual reality in education.
-The paper presents an innovative perspective on VR, offering a comprehensive overview of its basic facts and features.
-It delves into the specific applications of VR in educational settings, emphasizing its potential impact on teaching and learning.

 ## ACADEMICS
 ![Edu](assets/images/education.drawio.png)